aashishpanchal/axlite/README.md

 ## Conclusion

 `exlite` is a powerful tool designed to simplify and enhance Express.js applications by providing essential features out of the box.
 Whether you’re building a simple API or a complex web application, `exlite` helps you maintain clean and manageable code.

+## Contributing

+Contributions are highly appreciated!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request with a clear description of your changes.

 ## Author